SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Sometimes, the lump is destroyed without removing it:

 • Cryoablation destroys the lump by freezing it.
 A probe is inserted through the skin, and ultrasound helps the provider guide it to the lump.
-Gas is used to freeze and destroy the lump.
+A cooled gas is used to freeze and destroy the lump.

 • Radiofrequency ablation destroys the lump using high-frequency energy.
 The provider uses ultrasound to help focus the energy beam on the lump.
 These waves heat the lump and destroy it without affecting nearby tissues.